mastodon/documentation/content/en/admin/config.md

 Example value: `redis://user:password@localhost:6379`

-If you need to use TLS to connect to your Redis server, you must ues `REDIS_URL` with the protocol scheme `rediss://` and set adjust `REDIS_DRIVER` as described below.
+If you need to use TLS to connect to your Redis server, you must use `REDIS_URL` with the protocol scheme `rediss://` and set `REDIS_DRIVER` as described below.

 #### `REDIS_DRIVER`